Margarete Mitscherlich-Nielsen: Life

 Margarete Nielsen was born the youngest daughter to Doctor Nis Peter Nielsen and his school headmaster wife Margarete (Nee Leopold).
 Nielsen grew up in Denmark and Germany, where she studied literature and eventually received the highest possible certificate or "abitur" in 1937 from a private school located in Flensburg.
-After studying literature she decided to follow in her father's footsteps and study medicine at the universities of Munich and Heidelberg.
+After studying literature she decided to follow in her father's footsteps and study medicine at the Ludwig-Maximilians-Universität München and Heidelberg University Faculty of Medicine.
 She passed the first state exam in 1944 and received a doctorate from the University of Tübingen in 1950.

 Her professional work with psychoanalysis began at an anthroposophical clinic in the Swiss canton of Ticino, where she met her future husband Alexander Mitscherlich. who introduced her to the works of Sigmund Freud.
 They married in 1955.
 In the 1950s, she completed her psychoanalytic training at the London institute led by Anna Freud, Melanie Klein and Michael Balint.
 Along with Alexander Mitscherlich, she returned to Germany, taking up work at a psychosomatic clinic her husband directed at Heidelberg, before moving to Frankfurt.
 In 1960, the couple became co-founders of the Sigmund-Freud-Institut dedicated to psychoanalytic research.